yongshuai1013/iloader/README.md

 - Install usbmuxd for your platform
   - Windows: [iTunes](https://apple.co/ms)
   - macOS: Included
-  - Linux: Potentially included, if not install via your package manager
+  - Linux: Potentially included, if not, install via your package manager
 - Install the latest version for your platform from the [releases](https://github.com/nab138/iloader/releases)
 - Plug in your iDevice to your computer
 - Open the app